Drought & beech: medium-term effects of the 2018 summer drought on beech north of the Alps

 In addition, long-term growth patterns in tree-rings will be analyzed to investigate whether past stresses (e.g., droughts or pests) have already weakened the beech trees.

-In collaboration with the Office for the Environment of the canton of Jura, nine beech stands with different proportions of severely damaged beech trees were selected in early 2020, i.e. three stands each with a proportion of > 75%, 50% and 10% of damaged beech trees (figure 7).
+In collaboration with the Office for the Environment of the canton of Jura, nine more than a 100 year old beech stands with different proportions of severely damaged beech trees were selected in early 2020, i.e. three stands each with a proportion of > 75%, 50% and 10% of damaged beech trees (figure 7).

 In collaboration with the Institute of Applied Plant Physiology (IAP) and Swiss Forest Protection (WSL), 21 beech trees were selected and marked within each stand in spring 2020, i.e. 189 trees in total.

 During summer 2020, two cores were collected from each tree (Figure 8) in order to reconstruct their growth history.
 With this approach, we expect to see that the trees most severely affected by the 2018 drought are those that had previously been weakened by droughts, resulting in narrower rings.
-The vitality of the beech trees was also evaluated by applying the same parameters as in the project “1000 beech trees” (module 1).
+Crown mortality of the beech trees was estimated by the proportion of dead branches and the crown transparency.

 In fall 2020, soil pits were dug in all nine stands.
 Soil depth and other parameters were measured.
 Based on these data, a soil water balance model will be calculated for each stand to show possible differences in water balance between stands.